Nothing stays still for long in the Fethiye area. That includes Karataş Beach.

 Karataş Beach – In Summary

-So, such a long time since we had been to spend any time on Karataş Beach and the changes made to the bay mean we weren’t carried back to those good old days of yore.
+So, such a long time since we had been to spend any time on Karataş Beach and the changes made to the bay mean we were not carried back to those good old days of yore.

-But that didn’t matter.
-To see the bay being used in this way was lovely.
+But that doesn’t matter.
+To see the bay being used in this way is lovely.

-It’s not a beach club that divides the haves and the have nots.
+It’s not a beach club that that has any exclusivity aspirations.

 Swathes of coastline along this area are, and will be, out of bounds to those not staying in the all-inclusive hotels.

-Long may Karataş Beach remain a public beach so that all of us can enjoy the sea and the views.
+Long may Karataş Beach remain accessible so that all of us can enjoy the sea and the views.

 - If you’re a beach person and love to visit different bays around the area, take a look at our Fethiye beaches page.
 There, you’ll find local (and slightly further afield) beaches along with an interactive map so you can find them easily.